snowflakedb/snowflake-cli-action/README.md

            run: snow connection test -x
    ```

-4. **Ensure proper workflow permissions**:

-   Make sure your GitHub repository has the necessary permissions to generate OIDC tokens.
-This is typically configured automatically when using workload identity federation.

 ### Alternative authentication methods

-The following methods can be used as alternatives to workload identity federation:
+The following methods can be used as alternatives to OIDC authentication:

 #### Prerequisites for key-based authentication